donovan680/simpleCSVsorter/README.md

 `output.file`: This is where the sorted CSV file will be created.

+### Optional Parameters

+ `-d <inputDirectory>`: This tells the program where to search for CSV files.
+The program will fork into a child process each time it reaches a directory or a file.
+If this parameter is left out, the program will begin to search at its current directory.

+ `-o <outputDirectory>`: This tells the program where to output sorted CSV files.
+If this is left out, the program will output CSV files in the same directory that they were found.

 ### Execution

-Once the parameters have been entered correctly, the program will begin execution.
+The program begins with a traversal through a directory.
+The program uses opendir() to create a directory stream of all the values inside of the current directory.
+The stream then increments through each value inside of the directory and creates a fork process for each.
+If the process is forked on a sub-directory, the function is ran recursively.
+If the process is forked on a file, it checks to see if the file is a valid .CSV file.
+If so, it is sorted and outputted in the proper location.
+The sorting is done as follows:

 The program will begin by loading the header names into `char *header[40]`.
 Since this is a string array of static size 40, the number of headers in the CSV must be less than or equal to 40.
 This global variable will be used as a reference when determining which column will be sorted.

 After loading the header array, the program will continue to read from the CSV file line by line.
 Once a line is read, it is stored as a string defined as `char string[10000]`.
 Therefore, the number of characters in each line must be less than or equal to 10000.
 Since each line represents a row in the CSV file, a new `Row` struct is created each time that a new line is read (see more about `struct Row` below).
 The string is then separated by commas, excluding those between double quotes `","`, and each substring will represent different column values of that row.
 These substrings are loaded into the `char* values[40]` array defined by the `Row` struct.
 The `Row` is then either linked to the previous `Row` or set to `Row * topRow` is `topRow==NULL`.

 Once all lines of the CSV file have been read, the program has created a linked list of `Row` structs with each `Row` holding the string values of each column in that given row.
 At this point, the program will sort the linked list using mergesort on the `header_to_sort_by` values of each `Row`.

 With the linked list of `Row` structs now sorted by the given `header_to_sort_by` column, the program then prints the values of `header` followed by the column values listed in each `Row`.

+This output stream is directed to a file defined by `<file-name>-sorted-<fieldname>.CSV`.

 ## Structures